Assisted-Mindfulness/pwned-validator/README.md

     'password' => ['required', 'string', 'min:6', new \AssistedMindfulness\Pwned\PwnedRule, 'confirmed'],
 ]);
 ```

-## Validation message

-You will need to assign your own validation message within the `resources/lang/*/validation.php` file(s).
-Both the Rule object and the `pwned` validator alias refer to the validation string `validation.pwned`.

-I haven't set a default language string as it is important you get the language right for your intended users.
-In some systems a message like `Your password has been pwned!
-Please use a new one!` is suitable, while in other systems
-you'd be better with something a lot longer:

-> Your password is insufficiently secure as it has been found in known password breaches, please choose a new one.
-[Need help?](#)

-Thanks to [kanalumaddela](https://github.com/valorin/pwned-validator/pull/2), you can use `:min` in the message to indicate the minimum number of times found set on the validator.

-> Your password is insufficiently secure as it has been found at least :min times in known password breaches, please choose a new one.

 ## Limiting by the number of times the password was pwned